naveedalirehmani/Obsidian/Next.js.md

 - We can create folder like this (folder-name) to group segments.
 This will not affect the url route for segments.
 - This is just for grouping.

+#### Layouts

+- You can create root level layouts by adding a layout.tsx to app folder, or also for specific segment by adding layout.tsx to each segment
+- Remember that layouts are nested, this means that if there’s a root level layout and also a layout in segment.
+Layout in segment will have root level layout as its layout.
+- Can also give layouts to route groups